COMMUNITY PARAMEDIC PROGRAM

 Are you a paramedic with at least two years of experience who would like to expand and enhance your career opportunities?
 Do you feel limited by the job opportunities available to you as a paramedic working in greater Minnesota?

-If so, you should consider enrolling in the first and only Community Paramedic certification training program in the U.S. at Hennepin Technical College (HTC) in Eden Prairie.
+If so, you should consider enrolling in the first community paramedic certification training program in the U.S. at Hennepin Technical College (HTC) in Eden Prairie, MN.

-The new HTC program will train and certify paramedics to help:
+Our innovative program trains and certifies paramedics to help:

 - Significantly reduce costs for health care providers and taxpayers in the state

 The first training program began in May 2008 and included 10 students, who graduated and received their certification in October, 2008, at HTC from the Emergency Medical Services Regulatory Board.

 Community Paramedics Bill

 On April 6, 2011, Minnesota Gov. Mark Dayton signed into law the Community Paramedic Bill, creating a new certification for emergency medical technicians.